-D. Military Leave
+C. Military Leave

 Employees shall be granted a military leave of absence without loss of seniority to fulfill their military duties in the armed forces, National Guard, or Military Reserves.
 The employee on reserve or guard duty must furnish the department head with an official statement signed by authority giving the employee's rank, pay and allowance during employee's seventeen (17) calendar day period.
 The Employer will pay the difference, if any between the employee's regular pay and military leave pay for National Guard or reserve training up to seventeen (17) calendar days per year.
+See full policy in Employee Handbook.